-Tracks to the Master of Science Degree Pathway
+Pathways to the Master of Science Degree

-Within the GSN master's pathway program, tracks lead to the preparation of advanced practice nurses and nurse educators.
-Advanced practice nursing population foci include adult-gerontology primary care, adult-gerontology acute care, or family nurse practitioner (available to GEP and BSN to DNP applicants only).
-The nurse educator track is available to traditional master's applicants only.
+Within the GSN master's program, pathways lead to the preparation of advanced practice nurses and nurse educators.
+Advanced practice nursing pathways include adult-gerontology primary care, adult-gerontology acute care, or family nurse practitioner (available to GEP and BSN to DNP applicants only).
+The nurse educator pathway is available to traditional master's applicants only.